Mr. F: On the next Arrested Development...

-As George, Sr. continues to travel through the vents, he comes across Annyong (Justin Lee), who has set up a secret communications base within the walls of the apartment.
+As George Sr. continues to travel through the vents, he comes across Annyong (Justin Lee), who has set up a secret communications base within the walls of the apartment.
 Michael and Rita drive together, preparing to get married.

 Production

 "Mr. F" was directed by Arlene Sanford, and written by co-executive producers Richard Day and Jim Vallely.
-It was Sanford's first and only directing credit, Day's second writing credit and Vallely's twelfth writing credit.
-It was the fifth episode of the season to be filmed.
+It was Day's second writing credit and Vallely's twelfth, and was the fifth episode of the season to be filmed.